 The Model’s Components

 Recall that the simplified model in equation (1) attempts to account only for diffraction, third order spherical aberrations, defocus, AA (absent in this case) and pixel aperture.
-In figure 4 below the MTF of each of these system components are shown as dashed lines (extracting diffraction from for additional detail).
+The MTF curve of each of these system components is shown in Figure 4 as dashed lines (extracting diffraction from for additional detail).
 Multiplying together the relative MTF values at every spatial frequency yields the Modeled system MTF, the solid orange curve.

 These components should allow us to model to a decent approximation the performance of the imaging system in the center of the field of view of an in-spec lens, where other aberrations should be absent or at least at a minimum.
 Of course the slanted edges are not exactly in the center – and in-spec is a working range, not a precise number.
 There may also be a number of potential small errors that could have infiltrated the raw data at the time of capture (missed peak focus and motion/vibration blur at the top of the list).

 As seen in figure 3 the inputs to the model were

 - = 0.535um, the weighted average wavelength of light in the green channel